 Argentina is made up of seven geographical regions: Northwest, Mesopotamia, Gran Chaco, Sierras Pampeanas, Cuyo, Pampas, and Patagonia.

-WiFi Availability: When in Argentina, it should be easy to find free WiFi hotspots.
-You can also find that almost every restaurant or coffee shop offer free WiFi access to customers.
+Connectivity: When in Argentina, it should be easy to find free WiFi hotspots.
+You can also find that almost every restaurant or coffee shop offers free WiFi access to customers.

-Airport/s: The Ministro Pistarini International Airport, also known as Ezeize International Airport, is the major international airport for travel to Argentina.
+International Airport/s: The Ministro Pistarini International Airport, also known as Ezeiza International Airport, is the major international airport for travel to Argentina.
 It is located around 14 miles south-southwest of Buenos Aires, the country’s capital.

 Crime: Crime rate in Argentina is quite high.
 Common types of crime include theft, mugging, breaking into properties and vandalism, among other things.
 It is important to take proper precaution when traveling to Argentina.